 \textbf{Task Understanding.} This capability is to understand the robotic task through the video, encompassing both \textit{task identificaiton} and \textit{task planning}.
 Specifically, given a robot manipulation video $\mathcal V$, the model identifies what the robot is doing through the video as task $T$, and decomposes the task into a sequence of substages $(S_1, S_2, \dots, S_N)$ by analyzing how the robot performs the task in the video.

-\textbf{Failure Analysis.} Our model is able to conduct comprehensive analyses of failures in robot manipulation videos, including: \begin{itemize}[itemsep=0pt, topsep=0pt, parsep=0pt, partopsep=0pt] \item \textit{Failure detection:} Determine whether the robotic task in the video was successfully completed. \item \textit{Failure identification:} If the robotic task fails, determine what is the type of the failure. \item \textit{Failure locating:} If the robotic task fails, determine in which step the error happens. \item \textit{Failure explanation:} If the robotic task fails, provide detailed explanation for the failure happened in the video. \end{itemize}
+\textbf{Failure Analysis.} Our model is able to conduct comprehensive analyses of failures in robot manipulation videos, including: \begin{itemize} \item \textit{Failure detection:} Determine whether the robotic task in the video was successfully completed. \item \textit{Failure identification:} If the robotic task fails, determine what is the type of the failure. \item \textit{Failure locating:} If the robotic task fails, determine in which step the error happens. \item \textit{Failure explanation:} If the robotic task fails, provide detailed explanation for the failure happened in the video. \end{itemize}

-\textbf{Failure Correction}.
-Our RoboFAC model is capable of providing detailed correction suggestions for errors occurring in the video, thereby helping the VLA model recover from failures.
+\textbf{Failure Correction.} Our RoboFAC model is capable of providing detailed correction suggestions for errors occurring in the video, thereby helping the VLA model recover from failures.
 These suggestions include both \textit{high-level corrections} and \textit{low-level corrections}.
 High-level correction offers explicit guidance by specifying the sequence of sub-tasks the model should execute to recover from the failure.
 This property of high-level correction makes it particularly valuable when failures stem from errors in the robot's task planning, such as missing sub-tasks or incorrect sub-task order.
 Low-level correction gives fine-grained control guidance, specifically suggestions on the end-effector’s movement direction, helping the robotic arm accurately reach the correct position.
 Low-level correction is more suited for addressing errors in the robot's low-level execution, such as failing to reach the correct position or following an unsuitable trajectory.
 The failure correction capability of our RoboFAC model effectively assists the VLA model in recovering from failure situations.
 We conduct extensive validation of this functionality in real-world scenarios.
 Detailed settings and results are provided in Section~\ref{sec:real_exp}.